-Although there are two parts that make up the computer-based Certified Management Accountant (CMA) exam, for the purpose of this article, we will focus on Part 1: Financial Reporting, Planning, Performance, and Control.
+Although there are two parts that make up the computer-based Certified Management Accountant (CMA) exam, for the purpose of this article, we will focus on Part 1: Financial Planning, Performance, and Analytics.

 For Part 1 of this exam, you will be given four hours to complete 100 multiple-choice questions and 2 essay questions.

 Special testing accommodations are available for those who have conditions that are approved by the Americans with Disabilities Act.

 Some testing accommodations include extended testing time, additional breaks, and Braille test materials.

 On what cognitive categories will the exam questions be based?

 For the CMA Exam, the questions will be based on a combination of six cognitive categories.

 The first is knowledge.
 This is the ability to recall previously learned material.

 The second is comprehension.
 This is the ability to understand learned material.